-The Platone BAL targets all the energy stakeholders (DSOs, TSOs, Aggregators, Customers) that need to have a secure and transparent solution for integrating and sharing any energy data (e.g., measurements, set points, etc.), providing access to the data to all the stakeholders involved, implementing data security, data privacy and data access policies mechanisms.
+The Platone BAL owner is the DSO, that should manage the BAL and integrate it with the grid network data.
+The target group can include any kind of other energy stakeholders (TSOs, Aggregators, Customers) that need to have a secure and transparent solution for integrating energy data (e.g., measurements,), since the BAL enable a secure access to the network data implementing data security, data privacy and data access policies mechanisms based on blockchain technology.

 The Platone Blockchain Access Layer is available as open-source and three different versions of this component will be released within the Platone project.
-The first version is already available here: https://git.rwth-aachen.de/acs/public/deliverables/platone/platone-blockchain-access-layer
+The second version is already available at GitLab of the RWTH Aachen University [51].

-The Platone Blockchain Access Layer could be deployed as a stand-alone component or integrated with other platforms (e.g. within the Platone Open Framework).
+The Platone Blockchain Access Layer could be deployed as a stand-alone component or integrated with other platforms (e.g., within the Platone Open Framework).
 Guidelines for the deployment and the integration are also available as part of the documentation.